melloware/jintellitype/readme.md

 mvn clean package
 ```

+## Releasing

+1. Go to the `Actions` tab in GitHub
+2. Select the "Release" workflow
+3. Click "Run workflow"
+4. You will be prompted for:
+   - Branch (default to `master`)
+   - Version to release (e.g. 8.0.2)
+   - Next development version (e.g. 8.0.3-SNAPSHOT)
+5. The workflow will automatically:
+   - Set the release version in all pom.xml files
+   - Create and push a release tag
+   - Build and deploy artifacts to Maven Central
+   - Update version to the next development version
+   -
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.